What is Elephantiasis?

 -

-Since the London Declaration was signed in 2012 and partners committed to defeating neglected tropical diseases, the number of people receiving preventive chemotherapy for elephantiasis has increased considerably.Coalition partners
+Since the London Declaration was signed in 2012 and partners committed to defeating neglected tropical diseases, the number of people receiving preventive chemotherapy for elephantiasis has increased.Coalition partners

 Global Alliance to Eliminate Lymphatic Filariasis (GAELF)